pipe-cd/pipecd/docs/content/en/docs/operator-manual/piped/installation.md

 ## Prerequisites

-##### Registering piped
+##### Having piped's ID and Key strings
-- Ensure that the `piped` has been registered from PipeCD web UI and you have copied its ID and Key strings.
+- Ensure that the `piped` has been registered and you are having its PIPED_ID and PIPED_KEY strings.
-- Please note that only project admin can register a new `piped` at Settings tab.
+- If you are not having them, this [page](/docs/operator-manual/control-plane/registering-a-piped/) guides you how to register a new one.

 ##### Preparing a SSH key
 - If your Git repositories are private, `piped` requires a private SSH key to access those repositories.